 Community-engaged research can:

-• Address health disparities by designing research to address the needs of at-risk communities.
-Including people with different backgrounds and experiences is important in research studies to ensure the results reflect people’s diversity.
+- Address differences in health outcomes by designing research to focus on the needs of at-risk communities.
+Including people with different backgrounds and experiences is important in research studies to ensure the results reflect the whole community.

 Why does research need to include people of different backgrounds and lived experiences?